 Brownsea Island Countryside Stewardship project

-- What is Countryside Stewardship?
+What is a Countryside Stewardship?

 Brownsea's Countryside Stewardship project is a five-year conservation initiative that's funded by Natural England, through the Rural Payments Agency under the government’s Countryside Stewardship (CS) scheme.
 It's a scheme that provides financial incentives for farmers, woodland owners, foresters and land managers to look after and improve the environment.

 Through this project, we aim to improve, expand and link up existing wildlife-rich areas of Brownsea, with a focus on improving the condition of heathland and woodland, and driving nature recovery for the species that live here.

 As part of our work, we've undertaken 18.6 hectares of heathland restoration, removing 12.5 hectares of invasive rhododendron, and upgraded 5.5 kilometres of tracks for future conservation and visitor access.
 You can read more about this below.